About me

 (The site is under construction!
 Sorry for (temporarily) limited information.)

-I am a Ph.D. candidate in applied physics at CEITEC in the Czech Republic.
-My research focuses on interpretable machine learning (ML) applied to spectroscopic data and physics-inspired learning.
-Lately, I am mostly interested in understanding deep learning through empirical and theoretical methods, usually grounded in physics.
+My current research focuses on foundational topics in machine learning (ML), where I am mostly interested in understanding deep learning through empirical and theoretical methods, usually grounded in physics.
 The main motivation is to achieve interpretable and safe ML/AI for science and general use.
-This includes various topics in overparametrization, sparsity and adversarial robustness of deep networks.
+My work includes various topics in overparameterization, loss-landscape geometry, sparsity, and adversarial robustness of deep networks.
+Prior to that, I worked on interpretable machine learning applied to spectroscopic data and physics-inspired learning.

 When I’m not busy with ML experiments, you can find me bouldering or cycling.
 I also enjoy hiking, playing guitar, and reading physics books from my vast collection.